levkovigor/freertos-template2/doc/README-hosted.md

 cmake --build . -j
 ```

-Please note that the `cmake/script/host` folders contains shell scripts to perform these steps
+Please note that the `cmake/script/host` folders contains shell scripts to generatwe the build
-as well and these scripts should be executed with MinGW64.
+system as well and these scripts should be executed with MinGW64.
 You can start the software with the Windows command line with `start <binaryName>`.
 It is
 recommended to start the image by double-clicking it or with the Windows command line because
 the printout coming from threads might not be displayed properly in MinGW64.